-Where to Put Her: If having a baby at your wedding bothers you that much, offer to hire a babysitter.
+Where to Put Her: If having a baby at your wedding bothers you, offer to hire a babysitter.
 Suggest that your niece stay with the sitter during the ceremony (so there's no crying during the vows) and then leave it up to your sister to decide whether or not she wants to bring the baby to the reception.
 By that point, guests will be drinking and dancing; they won't even notice a sleeping newborn (if she's able to sleep through your party, that is!).
-You can also assign your sister a table close to the door in case she needs to scoot out for any mommy emergencies.
+You can also assign your sister a table close to the door in case she needs to scoot out for any emergencies.

-Fiancé's Flirtatious Frat Brother
+Partner's Flirtatious Frat Brother

 Why He's Invited: It may be difficult to forget the last time you met up with your partner's best college buddy—since he spent half the night hitting on you and your friends.
 But you have to try to move on.
-He's one of your fiancé's closest friends, so not including him would do more damage than good.
+He's one of your partner's closest friends, so not including him would do more damage than good.

 Where to Put Him: First of all, it's not like you're on the market, so you have nothing to worry about (although you might want to give your single friends a heads-up).
-Sit him at a table with other single people, or suggest to your fiancé that Mr. Bachelor bring a date of his own.
+Sit him at a table with other single people, or suggest to your partner that her bring a date of his own.
 Really, as long as he's not inappropriate or making a scene, there's not much destruction he can cause.
-And even if you find him irritating in general, you'll be too busy visiting with all of your other guests and reveling in your special day to really notice him.
+And even if you find him irritating in general, you'll be too busy visiting with all of your other guests and reveling in your day to really notice him.

 Cousin (Who's Practically a Stranger)

-Where to Put Her: Introduce her to some other singles at your wedding beforehand (say, at the engagement party) to make it clear she'll never be third wheel.
+Where to Put Her: Introduce her to some other singles at your wedding beforehand (say, at the engagement party) to make it clear she'll never be the third wheel.
 If there aren't many singles in your circle of friends, invite her to bring a date, even if it's just a friend.
 Having someone to dance and chat with will save her from sitting out the slow songs, and she feel more confident with a partner-in-crime.
 Definitely seat her with a younger crowd so she doesn't feel like a reject at a table with your grandparents.